Basic Training

 Day 215: Psalms 63-65; Titus 2

-.Psalm 64:2-7 | I especially want to highlight verses 2-4, which speaks of the secret counsel of the wicked and the insurrection of the workers of iniquity, who wet their tongue like a sword and shoot arrows at their the perfect.
+.Psalm 64:2-7 | I especially want to highlight verses 2-4, which speaks of the secret counsel of the wicked and the insurrection of the workers of iniquity, who wet their tongue like a sword and shoot arrows at the perfect.
 I won't get too deep into this right now in talking about the secret counsel of the wicked, but I will point out what insurrection is, since it's one of the keywords mentioned here.
 Insurrection is the defined by Webster's Dictionary (1975) as the act of rising in open resistance against established authority; a revolt; an incipient rebellion.
 Who's in authority?
 God is in authority.
 Those who are insurrects against God, also are against us who are in His Kingdom, who are truly in authority.
 For one to rebel against authority (insurrection) shows that they are under the authority they are rebelling against.
-This insurrection is what got Lucifer in the third of the angels casted down.
+This insurrection is what got Lucifer in the third of the angels cast down.
 This insurrection comes by the working of Satan within his members, as does envy, perversion, lying, stealing, killing and many other things done by those in Satan's kingdom. || Now about those arrows of the wicked, that may very well tie in with Ephesians 6:16 which speaks of the fiery darts of the wicked.
+(May.10.2014) I'd also like to mention that insurrection against insurrects is not truly insurrection.

 .Titus 2:2 | This is a characteristics mentioned in Titus 1:8-9, and I believe also in Timothy, as I mentioned yesterday.
 Also read Ephesians 4:14 again about being sound in the faith (including the other verses surrounding that).